ALIEN0X-GitHub/RAKE/README.md

 ## Example

-'''To find out your IP Address, use the ipconfig command in Command Prompt.
+To find out your IP Address, use the ipconfig command in Command Prompt.

 Enter the first three octets of your IP Address (e.g., 192.168.0): 192.168.1 Enter the file name for saving the output (without extension): output